Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

         set_response(HttpResponse(status_code=400, content=fail_content, content_type='application/json'))

 Script above will send a request to Mailgun service - and this service will send an email to a user.
-It's worth to note the `CONFIG` variable - it's an Instance global config dictionary/map - you can define its content inside Syncano Dasboard under `Global Config` menu on the left, or using Syncano Libraries - more about it can be found [in our docs](http://docs.syncano.io/docs/snippets-scripts#section-global-config-dictionary).
+It's worth noting the `CONFIG` variable - it's an Instance global config dictionary/map - you can define its content inside Syncano Dasboard under `Global Config` menu on the left, or using Syncano Libraries - more about it can be found [in our docs](http://docs.syncano.io/docs/snippets-scripts#section-global-config-dictionary).